erkinkirdan/AnomalyDetection_Kafka_TensorFlow/README.md

 3. **Generate and Send Sensor Data**

-    In a separate terminal, run the `producer.py` script to start generating synthetic sensor data and sending it to a Kafka topic.
+    In a separate terminal, run the `producer.py` script to generate synthetic sensor data and send it to a Kafka topic.

     ```bash
     python producer.py